 Are Online College Courses Worth It?

-You may have decided it’s time to earn your degree.
+You decided it’s time to earn your degree.
 You’ve considered the traditional approach that involves taking courses on a college campus, but perhaps you don’t have the time or interest in that type of education.
 You may have heard about taking courses online and have wondered: Are they worth it?

 Online college courses allow you to complete your education and earn your degree entirely from your computer.
 You’ll create your own time to study and have the flexibility to balance life and school.